-The twin-engined, three seater float plane was originally bought by the Norwegian Navi Air services in 1939.
+The twin-engine three-seater float plane was originally bought by the Norwegian Navy Air services in 1939.
 It was used by the Norwegians against the invading German forces in April 1940 and after Norway surrendered the Germans took over the airplane and used it against Allied convoys that were sailing towards the Soviet Union.

-On December 1942, it was escorting a German convoy after which it lost a float on landing and overturned.
+It was lost in December 1942.
 None of the crew were killed, and the Germans were even able to recover the starboard engine and the remaining floats before the bomber sank.
 It remained on the bottom of the fjord for almost 70 years.

-In 2005, the airplane was found by Norwegian mappers using sonar equipment and after a big fundraiser the Sola aircraft museum on June 2nd 2012, they were able to raise it from the bottom of the fjord, suspending it below the surface from a barge.
+In 2005, the airplane was found by Norwegian mappers using sonar equipment and after a large fundraiser by the Sola Aircraft Museum in June 2012 they were able to raise it from the bottom of the fjord, suspending it below the surface from a barge.

-The barge with the seaplane was towed to the shore where a crane lifted it out of the water.
+The seaplane was towed to the shore where a crane lifted it out of the water.
 The plane was in remarkable condition, mostly due to the fact it came to rest in low-oxygen silt in a part of the fjord with minimal currents.

-Of some 300 aircraft made, this is the only salvaged He-115 in existence and due to it’s condition, may be able to be restored to full flying condition!
+This is the only salvaged He-115 in existence and due to its condition, it may yet be restored, with flying capabilities.

-The Heinkel He 115 was 3 seater Luftwaffe seaplane of which only 138 were built.
-At the beginning of the war, the He 115 was used for dropping parachute mines in British waters, normally aiming for narrow passages in close vicinity of the busy ports on the English south coast.
+At the beginning of the war, the He-115 was used for dropping parachute mines in British waters, normally aiming for narrow passages in the vicinity of busy ports on the southern English coast.
 The River Thames was also a prime target.

-Later on, with the appearance of carriers and escort carriers, coupled with new Soviet heavy fighters like the Petlyakov Pe-3bis, the air superiority over the convoys was challenged, and as a result, the torpedo bomber losses increased.
+Later on, with the appearance of carriers and escort carriers, coupled with new Soviet heavy fighters like the Petlyakov Pe-3bis, the air superiority over the convoys was challenged.
+As a result, the torpedo bomber losses increased.

 The Mosquito closed to within 200 m to finish off the Heinkel with cannon fire, which crashed into the sea shortly afterwards.